Home - Salad - Summer Strawberry Salad with Feta

 Make the salad

-• Put the arugula in a large salad bowl or a large serving platter.
-Top with the remaining ingredients and drizzle with 3 tablespoons of the dressing.
-Toss together gently.
-Serve with additional dressing on the side.
+• Put the arugula and spinach in a large salad bowl or a large serving platter.
+Top with the remaining strawberries, parsley leaves, 1 cup sliced cucumber, sliced cherry tomatoes, ¼ cup sliced red onion and ½ cup crumbled feta cheese.
+Drizzle with 3 tablespoons of the dressing and toss together gently.
+Serve the salad with additional dressing on the side.

 Karen’s Notes and Tips